seppzer0/zero_kernel/README.md

 ## Description

-Technically speaking, the codebase of this project is an extensive wrapper automating the entire Android kernel build process, starting from source collection and ending with artifact packaging.
+Technically speaking, the codebase of this project is an extensive wrapper automating the entire Android kernel build process, starting from kernel source collection and ending with artifact packaging.

-The key goal is to modify the kernel in such a way that enables unique features of [Kali NetHunter](https://www.kali.org/docs/nethunter) -- a ROM layer designed to add extended functionality for penetration testing in a mobile form factor.
+The key goal is to modify the kernel in such a way that enables unique features of [Kali NetHunter](https://www.kali.org/docs/nethunter) — a ROM layer designed to add extended functionality for penetration testing in a mobile form factor.

 The architecture of this wrapper is ~~trying to be~~ as modular as possible, making it a little easier to add support for new devices.